simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 #### Project Initialization

-Each data collection task on a given cohort of patients is a distinct CEDARS "project" with its own MongoDB database with all collections needed to operate.
+Each data collection task on a given cohort of patients is a distinct CEDARS "project" with its own MongoDB database including all collections needed to operate.
 Different projects cannot share the same database or collections.
 This encapsulation allows for reliable backup and deletion of project data upon completion, also avoiding data corruption due to cross-talk between different annotation tasks.
 Initialization is the process by which necessary collections are generated and populated with project-specific data.

 The function create_project() generates a database which will hold all collections pertaining to the project.
 If the CEDARS project administrator has database creation privileges, a new MongoDB instance will be created and collections generated automatically.
 If database creation privileges have not been granted, it is possible to have the MongoDB administrator create the blank database.
 Once this is done, create_project() can be used to generate the collections: